History of Icelandic nationality: Emigration

 In the late 19th century Iceland was faced with a series of natural disasters that forced one fifth of the population to emigrate to North America by 1914.
 The volcanic eruption of Askja left the North East of Iceland covered in ash, where the largest number of people were forced to leave the country.
 Poor harvests, due to harsh winters and cold summers, throughout the country also forced large populations to leave Iceland.
-Those descendants born outside of Iceland, or who acquired citizenship from the country they emigrated to would lose their Icelandic citizenship.
-Before 2003, dual citizenship was not permitted, therefore naturalizing in a foreign country would mean losing your Icelandic citizenship.
+Those descendants born outside Iceland, or who acquired citizenship from the country they emigrated to would lose their Icelandic citizenship.
+Before 2003 dual citizenship was not permitted, therefore naturalizing in a foreign country would mean losing your Icelandic citizenship.
 Those people who lost their citizenship in this manner, however, were given the chance to reclaim Icelandic citizenship after 2003, but only until July 1, 2007.
-At present, those born outside of Iceland will lose their Icelandic citizenship by age twenty two if they do not live in Iceland before this time or do not apply to retain their citizenship.
+At present those born outside Iceland will lose their Icelandic citizenship by age twenty two if they do not live in Iceland before this time or do not apply to retain their citizenship.
 They do not need to give up their citizenship in their country of residence.

 Rights

 Education

-Public education is funded by the Icelandic government and is compulsory for students fifteen years and younger.
+Public education is funded by the Icelandic government and is compulsory for students 15 years and younger.
 Education is free for all citizens from the primary to the university level providing all citizens with the right to education.
 Children of refugees can be enrolled in public school after residing in the country for three months, providing education as a right not only for all citizens but also for all children in the country.

 Health care

 Prenatal and infant medical care is provided without cost to all citizens, while health care for children is highly subsidized.
 Refugees also have access to the health care services provided by the state.
 Law provides the right of access to health care for all people who have been residing in the country for six months, regardless of nationality.
 Hospitalisation is free of charge, as well as long-term care of the sick or elderly.
-Medication and treatment outside of hospitals requires the payment of specific fees, which are regulated by law.
+Medication and treatment outside hospitals requires the payment of specific fees, which are regulated by law.